 UEFI and Secure Boot

 UEFI, an acronym for Unified Extensible Firmware Interface, is a new type of BIOS that includes several enhancements.
 You’ll often see it referred to as “UEFI BIOS”, or even incorrectly as “BIOS”, because that’s what we’ve become used to.

-Turning off Secure Boot
+Turning Secure Boot Off

 This will reboot into a “Choose an option” screen:

-And then click on Advanced options.
+Click on Troubleshoot and then on Advanced options.

 Changing the boot order

-Look for the settings to ensure that the USB or CD/DVD drive is earlier in the sequence than the hard disk, so that the system will boot from your recovery drive before booting from the internal hard drive.
+Look for the settings to ensure that the USB or CD/DVD drive is earlier in the sequence than the hard disk, so the system will boot from your recovery drive before booting from the internal hard drive.